QueryingVector search

 • index_name: string ➡ The name of the vector index.

-• label: string ➡ The name of the label on which vector index is indexed.
+• label: string ➡ The name of the label (or edge type) on which the vector index is defined.

-• property: string ➡ The name of the property on which vector index is indexed.
+• property: string ➡ The name of the property on which the vector index is indexed.

 • dimension: int ➡ The dimension of vectors in the index.